Tide Logo

 What to do if you've been (or suspect you've been) targeted

-2. Apply for reimbursement of your lost finances You may be eligible to your money reimbursed.
-Find more information on this below.
+2. Apply for reimbursement of your lost finances.
+You may be eligible to have your money reimbursed, which you can learn more about here.